Geography and wealth: Disease

 Ticks, mosquitos, and rats, which continue to be important disease vectors, benefit from warmer temperatures and higher humidities.
 There has long been a malarial belt spanning the equatorial portions of the globe; the disease is especially deadly to children under the age of five.
 Notably it has been almost impossible for most forms of northern livestock to thrive due to the endemic presence of the tsetse fly.
+Bleakley finds empirical evidence that ankylostomosis eradication in the American South contributed to a significant increase in income that coincided with eradication activities.

 Jared Diamond has linked domestication of animals in Europe and Asia to the development of diseases that enabled these countries to conquer the inhabitants of other continents.
 The close association of people in Eurasia with their domesticated animals provided a vector for the rapid transmission of diseases.
 Inhabitants of lands with few domesticated species were never exposed to the same range of diseases, and so, at least on the American continents, succumbed to diseases introduced from Eurasia.
 These effects were exhaustively discussed in William McNeill's book Plagues and Peoples.
+Besides, Ola Olsson, and Douglas A. Hibbs argue that geographical and initial biogeographical conditions had a decisive influence on the location and timing of the transition to sedentary agriculture, complex social organisation and, ultimately, to modern industrial production.

 The 2001 Harvard study mentions high infant mortality as another factor; since birth rates usually increase in compensation, women may delay their entry into the workforce to care for their younger children.
 The education of the surviving children then becomes difficult, perpetuating a cycle of poverty.
+Bloom, Canning and Fink argue that health in childhood affects productivity in adulthood.

+Landlockedness

+Countries without direct access to the sea—commonly referred to as landlocked countries—face persistent structural challenges that hinder their economic development.
+Research shows that landlocked developing countries (LLDCs) typically experience slower economic growth, export less, and have lower per capita income compared to coastal nations.
+This is due to higher transportation costs, dependence on neighboring transit countries, and exposure to political instability and administrative inefficiencies across borders.

+Additionally, landlocked countries are frequently cut off from economic sectors such as international tourism, maritime trade, and coastal resource industries.
+These disadvantages contribute to a substantial growth penalty: a cross-country analysis found that landlocked countries grew on average 1.5 percentage points more slowly per year than similar coastal countries, even after accounting for differences in investment levels and income.